suhasmaddali/suhasmaddali/README.md

 * *Machine Learning Certification by [__Stanford University__](https://www.stanford.edu/)*
 * *Deep Learning Specialization by [__Andrew Ng__](https://www.andrewng.org/)*

-I completed courses such as Machine Learning Certification by [__Stanford University__](https://www.stanford.edu/) and Deep Learning Specialization by [__Andrew Ng__](https://www.andrewng.org/).
-These courses were influential in my theoretical understanding of machine learning, deep learning, and data science.
-Later, I began to work on projects ranging from pharmaceutical, agricultural, retail, manufacturing and automobile industries.

 Below are some of the companies I have worked as a data scientist:

 * *NVIDIA*
 * *Solbots Technologies Private Limited*
 * *Khoury College of Computer Sciences*

-I worked at companies such as [__NVIDIA__](https://www.nvidia.com/en-us/), [__Solbots Technologies Private Limited__](https://www.solbots.in/) and [__Khoury College of Computer Sciences__](https://www.khoury.northeastern.edu/) as a __Data Scientist__ and generated value from data.
-This portfolio is created to demonstrate a wide range of skills that I possess in solving and tackling machine learning problems.
-Thanks.🙂

 ![](https://github.com/suhasmaddali/Images/blob/main/GitHub%20Main%20Image.jpg)